awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

    :dedent: 4

 Get the existing ACLs and append the new user to the list.
-If we encounter an error while retrieving the list, print an error message and quit.
+If there is an error while retrieving the list, print an error message and quit.

 .. literalinclude:: example_code/s3/s3_put_bucket_acl.go